 Most acrylic paints are a good choice for painting front metal gates because it is durable and long-lasting.
 It is also resistant to chipping and fading.

 However, it is important to note that acrylic paint can be challenging to remove if it gets onto clothing or other surfaces.

 Can You Pressure Wash Metal Fences?

-Yes, you can pressure wash outdoor metal gates or fences before painting them.
+You can pressure wash outdoor metal gates or fences before painting them.